A cool boat pops up for sale in San Diego

 his patio chair.
 A boat we had seen for sale almost a year earlier was back on

-the market, but this time hugely discounted, as it was now bank owned.
-I
+the market, but this time hugely discounted as a foreclosure.
+I shrugged it off.

-shrugged it off.
 It would be gone by the time we got back to the States.
-But
+But over the next few

-and walking and mixing with the locals on the white sand beaches of the
+mixing with the locals on the white sand beaches of the Caribbean?

 While casting about for an answer, discussing our options, reasons,